NEKiarie/RandomQuotesAPI/README.md

 # RandomQuotesAPI

-GameOfThronesRandomQuotes is an application designed to generating random quotes by different characters from a blockbuster film "Game of Thrones".
+GameOfThronesRandomQuotesApp is an application designed to generating random quotes by different characters from a blockbuster film "Game of Thrones".

 ## Demo

-This an example of how the app should look.
+This is an example of how the app should look.

 ![demo image](images/Screenshot%20from%202022-09-02%2017-55-38.png)